-However, before changing control levels we recommend that you consider the impact of such change for your school’s parents.
-For example, a parent may have created an allow list for his child when you had given him ‘Restricted’ control level.
-Changing that control to ‘No Control’ level would remove the allow list and the parent UI would also appear empty.
+However, before changing control levels, we recommend that you consider the impact of such change on your school’s parents.
+For example, a parent may have created an allow list for his child when you had given him a ‘Restricted’ control level.
+Changing that control of the ‘No Control’ level would remove the allow list and the parent UI would also appear empty.
 This can be a reason for concern and dissatisfaction among parents.
 We, therefore, recommend that you consider the changes carefully and convey the same to your school’s parents to avoid being flooded with questions from confused and/or irate parents.

 The four control levels are:

 1. Log in to your Admin UI and navigate to Parents > Settings.

 2. You will see four options.
 The existing control level will appear highlighted.